servicemeshinterface/smi-spec/traffic-specs.md

 ### HTTP header filters

 A route definition can specify a list of HTTP header filters.
+A filter defines a match condition that's applied to incoming HTTP requests.
 The filters defined in a route group can be associated with a [traffic split](traffic-split.md) thus enabling traffic shifting for A/B testing scenarios.

 A HTTP filter is a key-value pair, the key is the name of the HTTP header and the value is a regex expression that defines the match condition for that header.

+A route with multiple header filters represents an `AND` condition while multiple routes each with its own header filter represents an `OR` condition.

 ```yaml
 apiVersion: specs.smi-spec.io/v1alpha2